 The temple is the heart of Hinduism.
 In Hindu society, the temple has occupied a pivotal position, not only the spiritual aspect of it, but also because it has been the focal point of social and cultural activities.
 It has been closely associated with developments of fine arts, such as music, dancing, painting, architecture, sculpturing, and many other crafts.
-The Hindu temple has had a strong base of many philanthropic and charitable projects.
+The Hindu temple also has had a strong base of many philanthropic and charitable projects.

 In recent times, the example of the Tirupati Temple in Andhra Pradesh is perhaps the most impressive beginning of such activities.
 With a huge income from the donations of the devotees, it supports a number of educational institutes, hospitals, and other worthy causes.
-The other major religious organizations include Sri Rama Krishna Mission, Swaminarayan Sanstha, Sathya Sai Baba Temple, Hare Krishna Temple (ISKCON), Chinmaya Mission, Sadhu Vaswani Mission, Mata Amritanadamayi “Amma” and Swadhya Parivar and many others.
+The other major religious organizations include Sri Rama Krishna Mission, Swaminarayan Sanstha, Sathya Sai Baba Temple, Hare Krishna Temple (ISKCON), Chinmaya Mission, Sadhu Vaswani Mission, Mata Amritanadamayi “Amma”, Swadhya Parivar and many others.

 In the traditional Hindu temple, the worship ceremonies are conducted with an organized set of rituals.
 Temple rituals are usually performed by one or more its own temple priests, who are, by convention, hereditary in lineage of a particular sect and are trained from early childhood in the intricate liturgy of the temple rites by reciting many mantras and slokas in special manner.

 In the early morning, singing and chanting hymns perform the waking ritual of the deities.
 In Hindu temples, Murti Puja is conducted in very elaborate manner.
 Usually, the deity is given a sacred bath twice a day, followed by decoration with beautiful clothes and ornaments.
-Incense or Agarbati is burned, and the priest chants to the Deity in Sanskrit, describing all these acts, and beseeching blessings.
+Incense or Agarbati is burned, and the priest chants to the Deity in Sanskrit, describing all these acts, and pleading blessings.

 The Hindu temple is mainly a product of the Puranic tradition.
 The Puranic tradition evolved from a synthesis of the Sanskritic (mainstream) tradition and the regional or vernacular (little) traditions.
 For example, the cult of Vithoba in Maharashtra, a survival of an early pastoral deity absorbed as a form of Krishna in mainstream Hinduism, still retains its tribal and folk origins and traditions; there are numerous such examples.
 Hindus usually have a personal god, the isht devta, whom they invoke as a preferential god.
 This isht devta is often the family or community god, but an individual may choose his or her isht devta on the basis of personal choice.

-Temple services have undergone periodic changes over the years.
-Today, more emphasis is on the real teachings of religion, rather than the formalities and customs.
-Animal sacrifices are omitted in most places.
-Many temples offer classes for children and youth to give orientation in the Hindu religion and philosophy.
-Temples are often the main locations for organizing various social and service activities, thus making these places the community cultural centers.
-The problem of language in the temple ceremonies has remained unresolved to a great extent, especially in foreign countries.
+Hindus consider it important to live near temple as it is the center of spiritual life.
+For a Hindu the emphasis is not on self-fullfillment and freedom, but on the welfare of the community-Bahujan hitya, Bahujan sukhya-“the welfare of the many and happiness of the many.”The problem of language in the temple ceremonies has remained unresolved to a great extent, especially in foreign countries.
 Lectures are usually given in English or one of the Indian languages commonly understood by the devotees in the particular area, but the ceremonies and rituals are often conducted in Sanskrit, as a tradition.
 It may be interesting to note that in America, various European communities did start their church activities in their respective languages, such as German or French, but later were changed to English.
 The sentimental and emotional attachment to the languages can be understood, but it may not be allowed to become an impediment in the practical conduct of affairs.

-NOTE: This chapter is adapted from Kolapen Mahalingum, Hindu Temples in North America, Winter Park, Fla., Titan Graphics and Publications, 2002
+NOTE: This chapter is adapted from Kolapen Mahaling, HindTemples in North America, Winter Park, Fla., Titan Graphics and Publications, 2002